What is a Non-Disclosure Agreement (NDA)?

 Who Needs This Agreement?

-Startups exploring partnerships, freelancers sharing proprietary processes, and founders pitching ideas to investors require a robust NDA to secure their intellectual property.
+Indian startups exploring partnerships, freelancers sharing proprietary code, and founders pitching product roadmaps to VCs require this robust NDA to secure their intellectual property.

 Stop Guessing.
 Start Knowing.